Roki523/Traffic-light-controller/README.md

 3.2 FUNCTIONAL BLOCK:

-Here we have proposed the system for the abovedescribed problem as shown in figure2.
-In this figure we have shown the Logic Block diagram(BLOCK DIAGARM OF SYSTEM)
+Here we have proposed the system for the abovedescribed problem as shown In this figure we have shown the Logic Block diagram(BLOCK DIAGARM OF SYSTEM)

 ![image](https://github.com/Roki523/Traffic-light-controller/assets/109354329/b7dd1a4b-99fa-43ea-8ca2-4b68f9986a56)